metabolomicsworkbench/MetENP/README.md

 If already installed, this section can be ignored.</br>

-#### This assumes several programs including python3 and some R libraries are already installed and working [see instructions above for MetENP]
 [[ for general information only:</br>
 basic commands: whereis python3 # can check version by starting python3</br>
 system python packages go to: /usr/lib/python3.9 /usr/lib64/python3.9 [if installed via sudo dnf] /usr/local/lib/python3.9  /usr/local/lib64/python3.9 [if installed via sudo pip3]</br>